voschezang/coding-handbook/quotes.md

 * Be goal-oriented.
 Focus on the most impactful tasks.
 * Sprint's aren't fast enough.
 Don't wait for other developers to sync up and instead release multiple times per day.
-  * E.g. writing a story, refining it, let it wait on backlog, waiting for product owner approval.
+  * E.g. writing a story, refining it, let it wait on backlog, waiting for approval.
 * Action builds resilience.
 Inaction feeds [doubt](https://twitter.com/ShaneAParrish/status/1392110803919179787) and uncertainty.
 * Always ask "Why?".
 Ought and Musts aren't valid reasons.
     * Never say: "Sorry, that's out of scope".